 The West University neighborhood is, in brief, a college neighborhood, with a number of investment properties selling at well above the area average.
 Late night weekend parties and an itinerant population probably aren’t everyone’s cup of tea, but “investment” is a key word here.
 If your own offspring are starting school at the University of Oregon, finding a property west of the university not only takes care of their student housing but provides a potentially lucrative income stream, with housing prices continuing to climb.

-At the same time, the neighborhood could also be perfect for single professionals or university employees who care about walkability and access to mass transit.
 An ever-growing and ever-diversifying assortment of restaurants line 13th avenue on the neighborhood’s northern flank, while 18th Avenue to the south features restaurants and a supermarket.
 Downtown is easily accessible just to the north.

 “One of the weirdest neighborhoods in America” is a phrase national media use to describe the Whiteaker, or “Whit” as locals call it.
 Intrigued?
 Good, because there’s a whole lot here that you likely won’t find in a single place most anywhere else.